 But finding obituaries is not always easy.
 Newspapers are obviously the place I would look first.
 But what if the newspapers are not online, or the OCR process from a poorly scanned original does not create an index entry that is useful.
 Also, what if the newspaper is available offline, and the repository is 3,000 miles away?
 What to do?

-Well - I suggest that you try researching mortuary records.
+Well - I suggest that you try researching mortuary and funeral home records.

-Fortunately there has been an effort in California, where I have hundreds of family tree inhabitants.
-I won't go into great detail here with a list, but collections are available on FamilySearch as well as ancestry.com.
+Online record collections are available on FamilySearch (about 15) as well as Ancestry.com (about 45).
 There are other state and local collections available as well.

-But my biggest results have come from a special project performed in conjunction with sfgenealogy.com, where thousands of mortuary records have been indexed for San Francisco and surrounding Bay Area mortuaries.
+My biggest results have come from local collections available from sfgenealogy.com, where thousands of mortuary records have been indexed for San Francisco and surrounding Bay Area mortuaries.
 Currently there are over 300,000 images available.

 And why is this important?
 Because in the San Francisco case - the obituaries are taped or pasted to the original mortuary record.
 And since some of those obituaries are from newspapers that are not easily obtainable - I now can see the obituary and get access to the sibling and maiden name information that I referenced above.

-Also - have you looked at a mortuary record?
-Here is a list of some of the information on such a record besides the brand and cost of the casket:
+Also - have you ever looked at a mortuary record?
+There is an abundance of great information available!
+Here is a list of some of the information on such a record, besides the brand and cost of the casket:

 - Name of informant and person paying for the service